1984solutions/musocial.me/index.md

 # usocial

-The minimalist self-hosted feed reader and podcast client for your personal server.
+The podcast client and feed reader for your personal server.
 With Lightning Network support.

 ## Features